-His first assignment was the Naval Branch Dental Clinic, China Lake, Calif., as an assistant dental officer in 1982.
-A year later, Doll was assigned to 1st Force Service Support Group, Camp Pendleton as the officer-in-charge, 1st Battalion Service Support Group.
-He served as dental department head in USS Juneau (LPD 10) from 1985 to 1987.
-During Western Pacific deployment, he earned the surface warfare officer qualification.
+His first assignment was the Naval Branch Dental Clinic, China Lake, California, as an assistant dental officer in 1982.
+A year later, Doll was assigned to 1st Force Service Support Group, Camp Pendleton, California, as the officer-in-charge, 1st Battalion Service Support Group.
+He served as dental department head on USS Juneau (LPD 10) from 1985 to 1987.
+During a Western Pacific deployment, he earned the surface warfare officer qualification.
 Doll attended the Naval Dental School and received a certificate in periodontology in 1989.
-He was reassigned as Periodontics department head and training officer at the dental clinic, U. S. Naval Academy (USNA), Annapolis, Md.
+He was reassigned as Periodontics department head and training officer at the dental clinic, U. S. Naval Academy (USNA), Annapolis, Maryland.
 He also qualified as an offshore sailing captain for the USNA midshipmen sailing program.

 In 1992, Doll affiliated with the Navy Reserve (NR) Bureau of Medicine and Surgery 106, Washington, D.C., and served as training officer.
 While assigned to NR Norfolk 106 from 1994 to 1996, he served as administrative officer.
 In his next assignment, he reported to the 14th Dental Company as the officer-in-charge, Detachment 2, 14th Dental Company.
 In 1998, he reported as the executive officer and later (acting) commanding officer, 14th Dental Company, Fort Dix, N.J.
 The 4th Dental Battalion awarded him the Officer of the Year.
 He received a doctor of philosophy in Cell and Molecular Biology from Pennsylvania State University in 2000.

-Doll is a member of many professional societies and a diplomate of the American Board of Periodontology.
+Doll is a member of many professional societies and a diplomat of the American Board of Periodontology.
 He is also a grantee of the National Institutes of Health.
 He has received fellowships from Omicron Kappa Upsilon, the International and American College of Dentists.